-The consortium conducts a Saxony-wide field study on the spread of SARS-CoV-2.
+The consortium is conducting a Saxony-wide field study on the spread of SARS-CoV-2 through the end of December 2022.
 It is supported by two further, non-Saxon research institutes.
 The aim is to create a scientific instrument to follow the development of the SARS-CoV-2 epidemic in the German Free State of Saxony on multiple levels.
 The field study will on the one hand serve to monitor the effectiveness of governmental measures to contain the pandemic and on the other hand support the detection and limitation of outbreak scenarios.

 The samples and data collected in the field study will also be used in an accompanying research study to answer further research questions.
 In particular, the question is pressing as to which causes are responsible for the very different mild or aggressive course of the disease and whether there are parameters with which these different courses can be predicted.